Erij7th/csc221/DynamicWebContent.md

 - Accept and Handle Connection explaination: The server runs in an infinite loop, constantly accepting new connections.
 For each connection, it enters another loop to recieve and send data until the client disconnects(if not data: break).
 After communication is done, it closes the connection(close()) and waits for thenext client.

+Video 6:
+- Browser Developer Mode is like a set of special tools that let you look under the hood of a website.
+It allows you to see and change the HTML, CSS and JavaScript code that makes up a webpage.
+You can also check how the website performs, find errors, and test how it looks on different devices.
+- In a Mac, to access a web developer, go to View on top left and selection develop then JavaScript.
 '''